 Calculating Procedure

-A limited number of assets (that may include fiat and crypto currencies) can be deposited into your account at Lykke Vanuatu Ltd. ("Lykke") (which may involve the use of the services of an affiliated Lykke entity) US Dollar, Swiss Franc and other assets are available in the trading platform as deposit currencies; all adding and withdrawing operations are made in US Dollars, Swiss Franc and/or alternative methods of payments.
+A limited number of assets (that may include fiat and crypto currencies) can be deposited into your account at Lykke Cyprus Ltd. ("Lykke") (which may involve the use of the services of an affiliated Lykke entity) US Dollar, Swiss Franc and other assets are available in the trading platform as deposit currencies; all adding and withdrawing operations are made in US Dollars, Swiss Franc and/or alternative methods of payments.

 The Client is able to withdraw any amount of funds from his account not higher than its balance, which will not lead to required closing of the positions due to forced liquidation.